Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 This model, defined here for haploid populations, makes a number of assumptions:

 - population size is constant in time
-- the population described by the model is not spatially structured (panmixia).
+- the population described by the model is not spatially structured: panmixia.
 - No selection or mutation, i.e. as individuals are equally fitted, their number of descendants follow the same law.
 - Discrete and non-overlapping generations : all individuals reproduce/die at